ArdiaD/OptimizeAttention/README.md

 - `renv.lock` – Used by `renv` to reproduce the R environment
 - `session_info.txt` – Records full session details of the system used

-## Comments on the Replication

-The version `optimize_attention.pdf` contains updated results generated from this replication repository.
-Note:

-- Earlier results used incorrect lag in the nowcasting experiment.
-- Random seeds were not properly set in the earlier version.

-These issues have been corrected.
-All conclusions of the study remain unchanged.
-We apologize for any inconvenience and are committed to transparency and replicability.

 ## References